The Necessity Of Grief

 The deeper one thinks about this app the more grotesque, arrogant and perverse the concept behind it becomes.
 The deception is akin to pulling the stuffing from a teddy-bear, sliding it over-top of one of those robo-dogs and calling it a grizzly.

 It's kind of like the flip-side of appreciation or hope, only we're learning to let go of that which is appreciated or hoped for.
+We wanted more, but it's come to an abrupt end.
 More opportunities.
 More time.
 More memories.
-We can mistake this exquisite sensation for pain.
-And it is exquisite; because also rolled into the sting of loss is love, gratitude, nostalgia and sweet memories.
+We can mistake this dynamic sensation for pain.
+And it is dynamic; because also rolled into the sting of loss is love, gratitude, nostalgia and sweet memories.

 That's why grief is not – and cannot be – pain alone.
 It's more special than that.